svenlankester/syftbox-netflix-svd/README.md

 ### 4. Set Up the Environment
 Configure this app inside SyftBox.

-1. Navigate to the `syftbox-netflix` directory:
+1. Navigate to the `syftbox-netflix-svd` directory:
    ```bash
    cd syftbox-netflix-svd
    ```